fedoranimus/todoist-api/source/includes/sync/v7/_authorization.md

 obtain an access token from the users.
 This section describes the different ways of obtaining such a token.

-Note that we encourage your application to use the [OAuth](http://en.wikipedia.org/wiki/OAuth) protocol to obtain the access token from the user, as the other authentication methods (`login` and `login_with_google`) are scheduled for deprecation.
+In case you're building an application and needs to access Todoist as an user, we encourage your application to use the [OAuth](http://en.wikipedia.org/wiki/OAuth) protocol to obtain the access token from the user.

 ## OAuth